audioxide/data/data/posts/20160302-reviews-john-lennon-john-lennon-plastic-ono-band.md

   From a personal standpoint, I find that listening to the album in its entirety can make for an extremely claustrophobic encounter.
 Maybe it’s the emotive — and rather harrowing — nature of Lennon’s delivery, or perhaps it’s the vast production that, in conjunction with Phil Spector’s ‘Wall of Sound’, rarely leaves you room to breathe.
 Either way, *John Lennon/Plastic Ono Band* hasn’t exactly blossomed with age, and sounds fairly crude on occasion.

-  The more rewarding tracks are those that feel more refined, and are constructed with delicacy; “Working Class Hero” is pure, powerful, and profound, its mellow character serving as a real premonition to Neil Young’s [*On The Beach*](/reviews/neil-young-on-the-beach/), whilst the gentle “Love” exposes Lennon at his very sweetest.
+  The more rewarding tracks are those that feel more refined, and are constructed with delicacy; “Working Class Hero” is pure, powerful, and profound, its mellow character serving as a real premonition to Neil Young’s [*On the Beach*](/reviews/neil-young-on-the-beach), whilst the gentle “Love” exposes Lennon at his very sweetest.

   Ultimately, the context that surrounds *John Lennon/Plastic Ono Band* is what makes it important, even necessary, and with Lennon’s confession of ‘I don’t believe in Beatles, I just believe in me; Yoko and me’, it at least deserves attention for being that final nail in The Beatles coffin.